TimeSheet Reporter® – Features At a Glance

 Just access TSR WebAdmin via your smartphone and you will be presented with a menu that lets you report time, create new time entries, submit them, etc.

 TSR currently comes with different language packs.
-The languages now include English, Spanish, German, French, Dutch and Danish, and more are added continually.
+The languages now include English, Spanish, German, French, Italian, Dutch and Danish, and more are added continually.

 Create or edit language files